 - When schedules the involved activities, their potential days and start times are constrained by the sequencing relationships that they are involved in.

-- If activities are involved in a same-time relationship, then rescheduling one of the activities causes the others to also be rescheduled.
+- Similarly, if activities are involved in a same-time relationship, rescheduling one of the activities causes the others to also be rescheduled.

 - If an activity that is involved in a sequencing relationship is already scheduled, but its scheduled day and time break the sequencing constraint, then a scheduling problem is generated.